Barton Myers: Design themes

-Myers' work is also identifiable by his commitment to adaptive reuse and his approach to old/new architectural combinations.
+His work is also identifiable by his commitment to adaptive reuse and his approach to old/new architectural combinations.
 His sensitivity to the existing urban fabric supports the idea that additions should openly relate to the existing structure and context rather than mimic architectural style.
 The Myers residence (1971) became an architectural example for modernist infill housing relating to the historic Victorian neighborhood.
 Later in his career, Myers' work in adaptive reuse was honored by the California Preservation Foundation in 2002 for a modern steel and glass addition to the Sacramento Hall of Justice, an example of early Beaux-Arts Classicism in Sacramento.

 In 2007, the design of Myers' House in West Los Angeles was honored with the highest level of award by the American Institute of Architects, Los Angeles.
 The jury referred to the house as "the most promising concept in residential".
 This work continues 30 years of research in steel house design, first inspired by Myers' early experiences on naval aircraft carriers, and the work of Charles Eames, Le Corbusier, Rudolph Schindler and Pierre Koenig.
 In 2007, Myers' Wolf House was awarded the Prix du XXe siècle from the Royal Architectural Institute of Canada which "recognizes the enduring excellence of nationally significant architecture, such as landmark buildings in the historical context of Canadian Architecture".

-Myer's design for the Seagram Museum in Waterloo, Ontario, was considered an "icon of Canadian Postmodernism and initiated a metamorphosis of the area."
+Myers' design for the Seagram Museum in Waterloo, Ontario, was considered an "icon of Canadian Postmodernism and initiated a metamorphosis of the area."

+Death

+Myers died from pneumonia at a hospital in Connecticut — on August 11, 2026, at the age of 91.

 Contributions to Post-Secondary Institutions

-Myers has taught architecture and lectured at Colleges and Universities since 1969, mentoring a generation of North American architects and planners.
-Over his career, he has contributed to the growth, planning and development of major academic institutions.
+Myers taught architecture and lectured at Colleges and Universities from 1969, mentoring a generation of North American architects and planners.
+Over his career, he contributed to the growth, planning and development of major academic institutions.
 Many of these institutions exemplify the core principles inherent in Myers' work and design philosophy.